 You do not have to pay any amount in question while we are investigating, but you are still obligated to pay the parts of your bill that are not in question.
 While we investigate your question, we cannot report you as delinquent or take any action to collect the amount in question.

-There are many different kinds of holds that are placed on student accounts.
 The following holds are placed by our office:

 Registration and transcript holds are only removed when the account is paid in full.